Combe Martin Shipbuilding (19th Century)

 John Dovell's 19th Century Steam Sawmills and Shipbuilders

-Together with Mike Guegan, Trevor "found no reference at all for ships being built on [Combe Martin] Newberry Beach" (Dunkerley, T., March 31, 2024).
+Together with Mike Guegan, local archaeologist Trevor Dunkerley found no reference at all that ships were built on Combe Martin's Newberry Beach (Dunkerley, T., March 31, 2024).
+Yet that does not necessarily mean they were not.

 Schooners